Don’t miss out!

-The idea to form an association of Mexican-American wine producers was revived in May 2010 during an informal meeting of vintners gathered in the courtyard of a colonial era hotel in México.
-The vintners from Napa Valley and Sonoma Valley were in Morelia to pour their wines at the Michoacán State Fair on the invitation of the Governor of Michoacán.
-Over several days in Morelia the vintners were able to developed a strong bond, exchanged ideas and developed a greater level of respect for one another.
+The idea to form an association of Mexican-American winemakers was long proclaimed, however, it wasn’t until May 2010 during an informal meeting of vintners gathered in the courtyard of a colonial-era hotel in México that this idea started to come to fruition.
+Invited by the Governor of Michoacán, the vintners from Napa Valley and Sonoma Valley were in Morelia to pour their wines at the Michoacán State Fair.
+Over several days in Morelia, the vintners were able to develop a strong bond, exchange ideas, and develop a greater level of respect for one another.

-The vintners recognized the need for an association that could more easily take advantage of the members common heritage and history.
-The vintners also acknowledged that such an association would also have an obligation to highlight the sacrifice and contributions to the wine industry made by the farmworkers.
-The vintners agreed that is was no longer a matter of “if” they should form an organization but “when” one should be formed.
+The vintners recognized the need for an association that could more easily take advantage of the members’ common heritage and history.
+The vintners also acknowledged that such an association would also have an obligation to highlight the sacrifice and contributions to the wine industry made by farm workers.
+The vintners agreed that it was no longer a matter of “if” they should form an organization but “when” one should be formed.